CODE-WITH-DEVESH/clinic-management-er-diagram/README.md

-# clinic-management-er-diagram
+# Clinic Management System - ER Diagram

-ER diagram design for a clinic management system including patients, doctors, appointments, consultations, diagnostic tests, reports, and payments.
+This project contains the ER diagram design for a modern clinic system.

+## ✅ Status

+Assignment Completed ✔️